mjhea0/thinkful-mentor/angular/services/readme.md

   }
 });
 ```

+> You can grab the code from [this](https://github.com/mjhea0/thinkful-mentor/tree/master/angular/services) repo.

 So, this just takes an input value and multiplies it by 10 in the calculate function, appending the results to the DOM.
 Not only am I defining scope - but also making calculating totals.
 Despite this being a small app, too much is happening in the controller.
 We should seperate out the calculate function into a seperate service.